-Faculty and staff are encouraged to discuss discipline problems with the Head of School whenever necessary.
+Faculty and staff are encouraged to discuss discipline problems with the Lower/Upper School Administrator whenever necessary.

-Teachers will be notified of the disciplinary consequences that are assigned by the Head of School to the student.
+Teachers will be notified of the disciplinary consequences that are assigned by the Lower/Upper School Administrator to the student.

 Teachers will keep a log of parent contacts.
-This information is often helpful to the Head of School when a student has been referred to the office.
-When the Head of School meets with a student, it is noted in RenWeb and transmitted to the parents.
+This information is often helpful to Administration when a student has been referred to the office.
+When the Lower/Upper School Administrator meets with a student, it is noted in RenWeb and transmitted to the parents.